 On his tumblr, Andrew Hussie (facetiously, we hope) declared that all fantrolls, ever, are now canon.

 Q: Will another 12 alternate trolls be introduced?
 AH: ...
 How about if I introduce 10,000 new trolls?
 Watch this.
 I hereby declare all of your fantrolls to be canon.
 Yes, even the shitty ones. ** Many of the Dancestors are parodies of how the original trolls are written in fanfiction.

 On this post in the forum, Hussie suggested that the Troll Empress could have survived the Vast Glub.
 The very next post in response?
 "In before she's recruited by Lord English as well."
 About a year later, that's exactly what happened.
 It's even funnier when a later post on that page discusses this trope.

-However, while Hussie is very fond of taking interesting fan theories and canonising them, he is still a Trolling Creator, and just because a theory becomes canon that doesn't mean it's going to happen in a way anyone expects.
+While Hussie is very fond of taking interesting fan theories and canonising them, he is still a Trolling Creator, and just because a theory becomes canon that doesn't mean it's going to happen in a way anyone expects.
 Case in point: UU.
 By Act 6 Act 3, the theory that she wasn't actually a troll but just someone cosplaying was quite widespread, and no-one was too surprised when it became canon.
 What was surprising was the fact that she was revealed to not be a human, either, but a completely different species that was not revealed until that update.
 Well played, Hussie.